flameSla/factorio-benchmark/README.md

 If you only want to run part of the testsuite you can use the -r \<regex> option to only match certain files.

 ### Running benchmarks
+The benchmark results are stored in the database **benchmark_result.db3** (sqlite).
+The script for creating the database is in the file **result_to_db.py**

+Options:

+1. `High priority` Increases the priority for the 'factorio' process.
+   * Linux: requires 'sudo', therefore, it is not recommended to use
+   * Windows: I strongly recommend enabling the option
+2. `Plot results` pictures with graphs are located in a folder of the form "benchmark_on_2023-01-19_23_40_33"

 Installation benchmark_GUI.py

 https://user-images.githubusercontent.com/39356103/213429436-0566d0cf-48c9-4725-86bf-fb0acc6709af.mp4

+Running benchmarks

+1

+Edit the file list

+2

 ### Options for the console script `benchmarker.py`:
 ```